-Dr. Lila Holt, Course Director (STEM Skills)
+Dr. Lila Holt, STEM Skills Course Director and Interim Faculty Director

 Dr. Lila Holt is a lecturer in the Department of Electrical Engineering and Computer Science.
 She also teaches as an Adjunct Assistant Professor in the College of Education.
 Her interests include finding ways to better use technologies for learning and for life.
 Rapid advancements in computers and technology create a need for adaptation for learning and for life skills.
 Her research covers using technology, including the web and multimedia, for effective communication for instruction and for work place excellence.

-Dr. Stephanie Drumheller-Horton, Course Director (Biology I)
+Dr. Stephanie Drumheller-Horton, Biology Course Director

 My research interests center on vertebrate taphonomy, ichnology, paleopathology, and paleoecology.
 In particular, I study bone surface modifications generated under modern and experimental conditions to better understand the processes which left similar traces on bone in the fossil record.
 My current research projects include: